|life span|| |

 Let's face it, long-haired cats take a bit more grooming to keep them looking good.
 However, you may be surprised to find out how easy Birmans' coats truly are to groom.
 That's because Birmans don't have a dense undercoat like other long-haired breeds, so their coat isn't as likely to mat or tangle.
 Krieger says a simple brushing or combing a few times a week is really all a Birman needs to keep her looking great.

 Johnson says that Birmans, even though they have long hair, "seem to require less grooming than other long-haired cats."
 For all cats, Johnson uses three grooming tools:

 - A de-matting comb (also called a shedding comb) with wide teeth of varied length to remove undercoat

 - A slicker brush, which is a wide bristled brush that removes dirt and dander

 - A flea comb or Furminator, which strips away flyaway hairs

 She recommends that long-haired cats, such as Birmans, be professionally groomed twice a year.
-For long-haired cats, Johnson also recommends "sanitary shaves" to keep the area around the genitals free of longer hair, which allows cats to stay cleaner.
+Johnson also recommends "sanitary shaves" to keep the area around the genitals free of longer hair, which allows cats to stay cleaner.

 By 1925, Birmans were recognized by the Federation of Feline Francaise.
-But World War ll was devastating to the breed, with only two Birman cats remaining when hostilities ended.
-Over time, however, the breed was reborn and by 1967 the Birman breed was recognized in America.
-Today, the Birman breed remains popular, deservedly so because of its beauty and sweet nature.
+But World War ll devastated the breed, and only two Birman cats remained in France when hostilities ended.
+Over time, however, the breed was reborn.
+By 1967, the Birman breed was recognized in the U.S. Today, the Birman breed remains popular—deservedly so because of the cats' beauty and sweet nature.